Allison Alrieff, The New York Times, 20 October 2017

 Many of those nimble urban-improvement techniques, which often originated in the activist community, have since gone mainstream.
 Cities such as San Francisco and Philadelphia, for instance, have been rapidly installing parklets where parking spaces used to go, a practice that originated with an annual grassroots action called Park(ing) Day.

-To find out more about Mike Lydon from Street Plans click here, for links to their books click here, and to download their guides to Tactical Urbanism click here.
+To find out more about Mike Lydon and his Street Plans practice click here, for links to Street Plan’s books click here, and to download their guides to Tactical Urbanism click here.
 Several of these guides have been co-authored with similar placemaking firms around the world including Co-Design Studio (Australia), Ciudad Emergente (Chile), and TaMaLaCà (Italy).

 Well, I believe that if we want to changewhat our cities look like,then we really have to changethe decision-making processesthat have given us the results that we have right now.We need a participation revolution,and we need it fast.